agsight

 03

-Synthesizing research
+synthesizing research

 I distilled my research findings into 7 key insights.

-Eliminate the need for infrastructure
+eliminate the need for infrastructure

 Smaller farms simply can’t afford to install dozens of sensors—yet that’s been the only way to get detailed insights.
 These sensors are pricey, fragile, and often don’t survive the season.
 Although sensor-free farming has been discussed in scientific literature, it’s never made it to the real world.